Login

 ECONOMIC REVIEW

-Inflation has exhibited declines in recent months, though it still remains above the Federal Reserve’s long-term target.
-This said, the continued overall improvement has largely eliminated the chance of any further rate hikes in 2024, with cuts and their potential timing very much TBD.
-Despite this decline, inflation remains high, and the effects of two years of robust price increases continue to contribute to layoffs, supply chain strain, and high raw material costs used in construction, the latter of which is delaying delivery times and tenant improvement projects.
+Inflation continued to exhibit decline in recent months, though it still remains above the Federal Reserve’s long-term target.
+A softening labor market coupled with inflation has led the Federal Reserve down a path of rate cuts.
+This said, Federal Reserve Chair Jerome Powell has pushed for a more pragmatic approach to future rate cuts, stating that in the moderate term reaching an equilibrium would be preferable.
+In this way it seems the Federal Reserve will look to stimulate the economy and rein in unemployment while also avoiding another inflationary spiral.
+The cumulative effects of years of robust price increases continue to contribute to layoffs, supply chain strain, and high raw material costs used in construction, the latter of which is delaying delivery times and tenant improvement projects.

 NEAR-TERM OUTLOOK